Top 10 Scariest Pokemon

 At the very least, Spiritomb was terrifying before the dawn of Fairy-types.

-Guzzlord Guzzlord is a dual-type Dark/Dragon Pokémon introduced in Generation VII.
-It is not known to evolve into or from any other Pokémon.
-It is one of the Ultra Beasts and is known by the code name UB-05 Glutton.
+Guzzlord is a dual-type Dark and Dragon Pokémon introduced in Generation VII.
+It does not evolve into or from any other Pokémon.
+Guzzlord is one of the Ultra Beasts and is referred to by the code name UB-05 Glutton.

 Just imagine you're minding your own business, and then you see a giant black creature with a big tongue, claws, and a massive blue mouth coming to eat you.